noi-techpark/authentication-server/docs/oauth2-and-openID-connect.md

 # OpenID Connect

+OpenID Connect is an extension to the OAuth 2.0 protocol.
+It enables the client application to get basic profile information about the End-User.

 ## ID Token

 The primary extension that OpenID Connect makes to OAuth 2.0 to enable End-Users to be Authenticated is the ID Token data structure.
 A client can securely extract user information from the ID Token.
 This information can be used to personalize the web experience.
 In the ID_Token request (scope: openid) it is possible to define claims.
 A claim is a piece of user specific information such as email, phone and more.
 The values of the requested claims are encoded in the ID_Token and can be consumed by the client.